Tonala Jalisco: Discover a World of Artistic Wonders

 It is believed that hidden under its hill.
 There’s an old pyramid of the pre-Hispanic inhabitants of the place.

-What to do in Tonala Jalisco
+Best things to do in Tonala Jalisco

 I recommend visiting several monuments, buildings, and museums of great interest in Tonala.